-6.3 All interest payments will be made to individual Lenders as a gross interest payment and any tax liability should be declared to HMRC directly by the Lender.
-It is the Lenders’ responsibility to finalise their tax return each year, an annual statement of gross interest paid will be available through the www.archover.com Lender dashboard.
+6.3 All interest payments will be made to a Lender that is an individual as a gross interest payment and any tax liability should be declared to HMRC directly by the Lender.
+It is the Lender’s responsibility to finalise its tax return each year, an annual statement of gross interest paid will be available through the www.archover.com Lender dashboard.

-6.4 All Lenders are subject to a 14 day ‘cooling off’ period from the date they pledge.
-During this time, no interest will be paid to the Lenders and interest will only become due on draw down of funds by the Borrower.
+6.4 Each Lender is subject to a 14 day ‘cooling off’ period from the date they pledge.
+During this time, no interest will be paid to any Lender and interest will only become due on draw down of funds by the Borrower.

 8.1 Where the loans are to be secured, the Borrower’s obligation to each Lender will be secured against the named accounts receivable, stock-in-trade and other assets agreed with the Borrower and where the Borrower defaults in payment of the loans (or any of them) each Lender agrees that we may, as security trustee on your behalf, enforce the security against the Borrower.
 In that circumstance, you agree that we will act as security trustee on each Lender’s behalf in respect of any liability to the Lenders under the loans.

 8.2 As your representative and, where applicable, as your security trustee, we are entitled to take such action as we deem fit regarding enforcement of the security, crystallisation of any charge, or otherwise to make decisions in relation to the exercise of rights under the loan or security documents, without consulting with you or giving notification to you.
-Where we enforce the security, and call in the accounts receivable, stock-in-trade or other assets, we will account to each Lender for any monies received.
-It is possible in this situation that the monies received and any insurance proceeds, if applicable, may not cover the debt owed to the Lenders, in which case Lenders will be entitled to receive only their proportionate share of the monies and proceeds received, so the existence of the security shall not be considered as giving a guarantee that the debt will be repaid in full.
+Where we enforce the security, we will account to each Lender for the net recoveries.
+It is possible in this situation that the monies received and any insurance proceeds, if applicable, may not cover the debt owed to the Lenders, in which case a Lender will be entitled to receive only its proportionate share of the monies and proceeds received, so the existence of the security shall not be considered as giving a guarantee that the debt will be repaid in full.

 8.3 We shall not be liable to you for any loss or damage caused by us in exercising our discretion under the loan or security documentation, or delay in acting, or otherwise for our acts and omissions as your representative and/or security trustee or arising out of the exercise of (or failure to exercise or delay in exercising) any rights under such documentation, but this shall not exclude any liability caused by our fraud, gross negligence or wilful misconduct.